2021 South Moravia tornado

-Path and impact
+Tornado summary

 The tornado first touched down just east of Břeclav, initially moving over open fields before continuing east and reaching F2 strength as some metal truss transmission towers were knocked over, and cars were blown off roadways into safety barriers.
 An area of F3-level tree damage occurred farther to the northeast, where a stand of large trees were denuded and mowed down.
 The tornado reached its peak width of 2.8 kilometers (1.7 mi) in this area.
 It then narrowed slightly and continued producing F3 damage to trees it moved to the east-northeast towards Hrušky.
 A small industrial complex was impacted in this area, and two brick buildings were significantly damaged, with the damage at that location being rated F2.

 The large and intense tornado then struck Hrušky directly at F3 intensity, resulting in widespread, major structural damage throughout the southern half of the town.
 Numerous well-built brick homes had their roofs torn off, some of which sustained collapse of exterior walls, and a school building and a church were also severely damaged.
 Several cars were tossed against houses and into gardens, and a metal shipping container was thrown and wrapped around a large iron gate post.
 A 7-tonne caravan was lofted 20 meters (65 ft) over a garage, and two multi-tonne fair attractions were displaced several meters from where they originated.
 Groves of trees were snapped and debarked, outbuildings were leveled, and 201 houses were damaged in Hrušky, 58 of which were destroyed.

 Shortly after exiting Hrušky, the tornado reached F4 intensity as it moved through a rural area, producing extreme damage to vegetation.
 Trees were completely stripped clean of bark and limbs in this area, and scoured grass and crops from nearby fields was left plastered against the trunks.
 Weakening back to F3 intensity, the tornado impacted a nearby cattle facility.
 Roofing was torn off, walls were collapsed, livestock was killed, and concrete roof and wall slabs were ripped from the large farm building and scattered into fields at this location.
 Nearby industrial and agricultural buildings were also severely damaged or destroyed, while trailers, tractors, and large concrete blocks from a hay storage structure were thrown as well.